AzureAD/microsoft-authentication-extensions-for-python/README.md

 ## Usage

+### Creating an encrypted token cache file to be used by MSAL

 The Microsoft Authentication Extensions library provides the `PersistedTokenCache` which accepts a platform-dependent persistence instance.
 This token cache can then be used to instantiate the `PublicClientApplication` in MSAL Python.

 The token cache includes a file lock, and auto-reload behavior under the hood.